Skip to main content

 Where Did Checkers Come From?
 The Ancient Roots

 The history of checkers stretches back over three millennia.
 The game of Alquerque — widely regarded as the ancient ancestor of checkers and draughts — was played in Egypt as far back as 1400 BCE.
 From Egypt, Alquerque spread across the Mediterranean into medieval Europe, carried by traders, soldiers, and scholars.
+Understanding where checkers came from illuminates why the game of draughts endures as one of the world's great classic board games.

 c.
 1400 BCE